Brendan Rodgers praised duo Luis Suarez and Daniel Sturridge after the deadly duo both netted in Liverpool's 3-1 win over Crystal Palace.

 "They're not static strikers and they occupy a back four on their own.
 They have a telepathic nature to play with each other and obviously for the team it bodes well fo us going forward.

-Despite seeing his side go top of the Premier League with victory over the Eagles, Rodgers admitted he was unhappy aspects of the performance, but was pleased they were still able to pick up the three points.
+Despite seeing his side go top of the Premier League with victory over the Eagles, Rodgers admitted he was unhappy aspects of the performance, but was nonetheless pleased that they were still able to pick up the three points.

 "In the final third of the field it was very good.
 The two boys up front are as good as anyone in the league so you know you've always got a chance with them," he added.